Runi-VN/3rdsemester/Week35/27-tuesday/tuesday-exercises.md

 TCP (Transport Layer) is responsible for routing application protocols to the correct application on the destination computer.
 ([Details](https://medium.com/@anna7/internet-protocol-layers-in-internet-protocol-suite-tcp-ip-abe038c0adde))

 -   Explain about the HTTP Protocol (the following exercises will go much deeper into this protocol)

+HTTP (Hypertext Transfer Protocol) is a protocol handling communications on the World Wide Web.

+An HTTP request is (typically) done on port 80 for specific resources.
+We all know the requests POST and GET, but there are several more, such as HEAD, PUT, DELETE, TRACE, OPTIONS, CONNECT.

+Following a request is a response, which can be as short as a status code (Was the request followed through) or it can contain headers and body content, such as this website itself, with text, images and hyperlinks.

+[Interesting read](http://www.steves-internet-guide.com/http-basics/) including a link to the [original 1-page specification](https://www.w3.org/Protocols/HTTP/AsImplemented.html) for HTTP.

+Currently HTTP/2 is standardized as of 2015 with an upcoming third version.

 -   Explain (conceptually) how HTTP and TCP/IP are connected (what can HTTP do, and where does it fit into TCP/IP)